-The signature of capital
+12.1.1 The signature of capital

 The notion of capital as having a signature comes from Marx.
-He characterized the process of buying and selling commodities as having the signature $C \to M \to C$ , indicating that an agent starts off with a commodity (C), sells it for money (M)and then uses the money to purchase another commodity.
-He then contrasted this with the signature of capital, $M \to C \to M'$ , where M' represents an augmented sum of money, M' > M.
+He characterized the process of buying and selling commodities as having the signature $C \rightarrow M \rightarrow C$, indicating that an agent starts off with a commodity (C), sells it for money (M) and then uses the money to purchase another commodity.
+He then contrasted this with the signature of capital, $M \rightarrow C \rightarrow M'$, where M' represents an augmented sum of money, M' > M.